 Port replication also allows for a short installation time.
-You’re able to cable up a switch just once, and leave it alone until something needs to be replaced.
+You’re able to cable up to a switch just once and leave it alone until something needs to be replaced.
 Now the port replication panels will handle all the MAC’s.
-This leaves your switch in pristine, good looking condition for its lifetime, cuts down drastically on errors, and saves time.
+This leaves your switch in pristine, good looking condition for its lifetime, cuts down drastically on errors and saves time.

 If you are interested in making the cabling in your data center efficient, please contact the CABLExpress team.
 We will help design a cabling infrastructure that will not only help you meet the standards of your hardware investments but look great as well!